Within This Page

 Adequate space must be provided on-site for truck maneuvering, truck storage if the business owns a fleet, car parking for employees and future office space/population expansion (which might be driven by higher rent for center-city office space), and landscaped areas.

-- Be designed to ensure that no structural member will interfere with the spacing of rail car doors or truck berths at dock spaces.
+- Design to ensure that no structural member will interfere with the spacing of rail car doors or truck berths at dock spaces.
 Dock heights on the truck side of the terminal should be approximately 4'—4" above the pavement, with appropriate ramps at each truck berth to bring the height of the truck bed in line with the dock height.
 Dock heights on the rail side of the terminal should be approximately 3'–9" above the top of the rail to ensure that the rail car floor is even with the dock floor.
 Dock widths and areas inside exterior doors leading to dock space must be planned for maneuverability of forklift trucks and other expected types of material handling equipment.

 Dock heights on the truck side of the terminal should be approximately 4'–40" above the pavement, with appropriate ramps, scissor lifts, or dock levelers at each truck berth to safely bring the height of the truck bed in line with the dock height.